Interactive Maps, Custom Print Maps and Recreation Data

 Washington State has a wealth of recreation and cultural resources.
 There are over 20 million acres of land open to recreation in seven national forests, five national parks, and thousands of wildlife areas, working forests, conservancy lands, parks and other public places.
 Facilities include more than 14,000 miles of trails and 2,000 places where you can boat or fish.
 Wineries, museums, beaches, Sno-Parks, campgrounds and many other resources make Washington a top recreation destination.

 Washington Hometown is building a consolidated data set of recreation and cultural information that can be used for maps, apps and analysis.
 We have gathered information from more than 100 sources, verified it and added details about each place.
-We offer interactive maps tailored towards specific recreation interests that are supported by advertising,; custom print and interactive maps, and data that can be used by organizations in their own projects.
+We offer interactive maps tailored towards specific recreation interests that are supported by advertising, custom print and interactive maps, and data that can be used by organizations in their own projects.

 Washington Hometown has created a set of "Community Maps," focused on different interests from hiking and mountain biking to boating and camping.
-Businesses offering complimentary services can pay a small fee to be included on the maps and any organization can use the maps by linking to or embedding them on a website.
+Businesses offering complementary services can pay a small fee to be included on the maps and any organization can use the maps by linking to or embedding them on a website.

 Tell your story and help people find the things that make your community or business special.
 The Washington Hometown data set is built from information provided by hundreds of organizations that use or manage recreational assets.
 You can contribute new places, fix errors, or add details about locations that are already in our database.